 We will be working with our partners from the private, public and voluntary sector to support 'The Derby Plan' for 2011 to 2026 and deliver the city's vision.

 We will focus on six key outcomes that are based on feedback received from residents, visitors and partners through the '3 wishes consultation campaign' completed in 2010.

 We are also working towards making improvements in two areas that will improve our services:

 If you become an employee of Derby City Council, these are the benefits you can expect to receive.

 Lifestyle - a discount scheme offering employees discounts on a huge range of goods and services.
 Use lifestyle benefits as your home for online shopping at over 1500 popular UK websites.
 Savings are passed onto you in the form of a discount at the point of purchase, or cash back - money off your purchase.

 This allows employees to get a brand new bike and spread the cost over 18 months, the cost is recovered from your gross salary, giving you tax and national insurance savings.

-Reduced charges and advanced bookings for a whole range of activities at Council sport centres.
+The employee Passport to leisure give employees reduced charges and advanced bookings for a whole range of activities at council sport centres.

 We have three employee networks that offer help, advice and support in a friendly and safe environment.
 The networks help to remove barriers to employment and service delivery and help us to promote equality and diversity.
 We have networks for disabled employees, black employees and lesbian, gay, bisexual and transgender employees.